 Cascais is also a great place for cultural events and exhibitions and a packed programme of activities can be picked up locally.

-Paula Rego is one of Portugal’s most famous daughters and a living artist.
-She was born nearby, in Lisbon, in 1935, into a traditional culture of storytelling.
+Paula Rego (1935-2022) was one of Portugal’s most famous daughters.
+She was born in Lisbon, into a traditional culture of storytelling.
 These stories later became her artistic inspiration.
-A gallery, Casa das Histórias Paula Rego, opened in Cascais in 2009, in her honour.
+A gallery, Casa das Histórias Paula Rego, opened in her honour in Cascais in 2009.
 It houses a complete set of every print she has made as well as a number of her most celebrated paintings and drawings.
 Art, she said then, is ‘disgusting and to be avoided’.
 What she is really interested in is ‘the beautiful grotesque’.
 Read the interview in full, here.
 A transcript of another, longer interview with the BBC’s John Tusa, can be accessed here.

 Close by is Cascais shopping, a large, popular, out-of-town shopping centre.
 Free buses ferry shoppers there and back from Estoril and Cascais stations.